fraterrisus/walkthroughs/aethus/mining.md

 ## Drills and Mining Lasers

-Drills in the Caves and lasers in the Lost World require a **mark 1** Cargo Drone if you want them to deliver materials straight to your Outpost; lasers in the Magma Rifts require a **mark 2** drone.
+Drills in the Caves and lasers in the Lost World require a **Model 1** Cargo Drone if you want them to deliver materials straight to your Outpost; lasers in the Magma Rifts require a **Model 2** drone.

 | Where | Required | Produces |
 | ----- | -------- | -------- |